 Jan.
 31, National Hot Chocolate Day: During a cold-weather stay at Huron House in Oscoda, many couples who reserve time in an igloo overlooking Lake Huron add on the inn’s offer of a Thermos of hot chocolate plus two mugs.
 If you book a winter stay at Lamplighter B&B, Ludington, choose the Cocoa and Cookies package; it includes a mug, house-made hot cocoa mix with toppings, and a baker’s dozen of cookies.
 At Maple Cove B&B in Leonard, couples can ask for a pair of homemade hot chocolate “bombs.”
 Put one of these in a mug, add milk that you’ve warmed in the inn’s microwave, and stand by for an explosion — figuratively — of warm, chocolatey goodness.

 Feb.
 1, National Dark Chocolate Day: Whether you choose to celebrate this day or National Fudge Day (June 16) or National Chocolate-Covered Anything Day (Dec.
-16), the innkeepers of Cocoa Cottage B&B in Whitehall offer assurance that something chocolate WILL be on the menu at any time you choose to stay.
+16), tell your innkeeper that your stay deserves a wonderful chocolate interlude both at breakfast and in the evening when you return.

 Feb.
 5, Shower With a Friend Day: Guests of the The Hotel Saugatuck in Saugatuck love its huge, two-person showers, complete with rain showers and body sprays.